NordicHPC/sonar/doc/NEW-FORMAT.md

 #### **`rolledup`** int

-The number of additional processes in the same cmd and no child processes that have been rolled into this one.
-That is, if the value is 1, the record represents the sum of the data for two processes.
+The number of additional samples for processes that are "the same" that have been rolled into this one.
+That is, if the value is 1, the record represents the sum of the sample data for two processes.
+See postamble for more.

 #### **`gpus`** []SampleProcessGpu